We Deal in Lead A Weird West Gunslinger Adventure Game

 Name, Background & Traits #

-1. First, choose or roll your character’s first name and surname (Name & Background tables) and decide their pronouns.
+1. First, choose or roll your character’s first and surname (pg.
+82) and determine pronouns.

-2. Next, choose or roll their background (knowledge and potential skills).
+2. Next, choose or roll their background (pg.
+84, knowledge and potential skills).

-4. Decide whether they’re from the Drifted World or arrived here through a Slip Door.
+4. Decide whether they’re from The Drifted World or arrived through a slip door.

 5. Then, roll their age (4d12+10).